andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-spreadsheets.jpeg" alt="Spreadsheets">
-	<figcaption class="figure-caption">The spreadsheet evolved with each rehearsal</figcaption>
+	<figcaption class="figure-caption">The evolution of the spreadsheet</figcaption>
 </figure>

-With practice my Sally eventually reaches a degree of aptitude that could generously be described as *adequate*.
+As rehearsals grind on my Sally eventually reaches a level that could generously be described as *adequate*.
 My next challenge is to master the "maxi" skip.
 So called because we are going to the max&trade;, the maxi is a mix between a skip and a speed skating lunge.
-My initial attempts were a graceless cyclone of gangly appendages, not unlike a baby giraffe learning to walk.
-If there was ever any evidence that I have no dance experience this is it.
+My initial attempts are a graceless cyclone of gangly appendages; the dancing equivalent a baby giraffe learning to walk.
+If there was ever any evidence that I have no experience this is it.

 <div class="mb-3" style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/85cXrCIHjraRa" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-Mark enlists the expertise of Alexandra for some personal coaching.
+Mark, while trying to smother a watching-a-car-wreck-in-slow-motion grimace, enlists the expertise of Alexandra for some personal coaching.
 She does a few skips with a lithe, effortless nonchalance that implies this should be easy.

 *See?
+Just like that.*

-Just like that.* It's the dancing equivalent of Tiger Woods striping a 2 iron then looking at me, *See?
-Just like that.* Well, Alexandra, I don't even own a 2 iron.
+It would be like Tiger Woods striping a 2 iron then looking at me,

+*See?
+Just like that.*

+Well, Alexandra, I don't even own a 2 iron.

 But I put my faith in the process and continue to work at it.
 At some point throughout our two weeks of rehearsal I receive further personal instruction